Allyster1/Allyster1.github.io/README.md

 # 💫 About Me:
 Hi!
-I'm an aspiring software engineer, which is a fancy way of saying I break code until it works.
-I'm currently learning the magical arts of Javascript.
-I enjoy long debugging sessions, romantic walks through Stack Overflow, deep conversations with ChatGPT and that glorious moment when the code finally runs (on the third try).
+I'm an aspiring software engineer from Bulgaria.

 I am currently a Data Solutions Executive, looking to explore the fields of Software Engineering.